bmax121/APatch/README.md

 # AndroidKernelPatch

-Patching and hooking and rooting the Android kernel with only stripped linux kernel image.
+Patching, hooking, and rooting the Android kernel using only a stripped Linux kernel image.

 **English** | [简体中文](README_zh-CN.md)